-I was careful not to say anything crass about how I wanted money to do this thing I was doing anyway, or how I was certain I’d be best friends with a famous professor, or how all I really needed was a degree as a credential for a creative writing professorship.
-College-level teaching jobs, especially the kind that are tenure track (or even just a livable kind of not-tenure-track), don’t exist for many people.
+I was careful not to say anything crass about how I wanted money for a hobby I was indulging anyway, or how I was certain I’d be best friends with a famous professor, or how all I really needed was a degree as a credential for a creative writing professorship.
+College-level teaching jobs, especially the kind that are tenure track (or even just a livable kind of not-tenured), don’t exist for many people.
 And anyway, it’s not like someone’s going to throw a teaching gig at you just because you got an MFA somewhere—hiring committees also care deeply about your publications, for example.

 The final sentence of my statement was: “What I’m looking for then is partners in authorship, people who can help me find not just those precise and correct words but also the right tone and emotional notes, and the most effective structures with which to convey them.”

 And then I ended.
-Note that I didn’t worry overly much about writing some sort of traditional conclusion, complete with a summary of all the points I’d made thus far, because statements are not SAT essays.
-And because it’s not like I had a ton of room.
+Note that I didn’t worry about writing a traditional conclusion paragraph restating all the points I’d made thus far, because statements are not SAT essays.
+And it’s not like I had a ton of room.

 The statement was done.
 Then I revised it twentyish times.
 You should too.

 If there’s one final piece of advice I want to give you, it’s not to use any part of your statement as a place to make excuses.
 I had sixteen withdrawals on my transcript when I applied, which almost certainly hurt me at some programs.
-You know what though?
+You know what, though?
 I didn’t mention it in my statement at all.
-Seriously.
-Do not do not DO NOT ever address your poor transcripts or low test scores in your statement, because it’s impossible to bring this up in a way that doesn’t come across as excuse-making, or serve to draw attention to a problem the adcom might not have even noticed or cared about before.
-Instead, I asked my recommenders to address it in their letters, taking extra care to mention that I’m actually a responsible person and could be trusted to stick with the degree.
+Don’t ever address your poor transcripts or low test scores in your statement, because it’s impossible to bring this up in a way that doesn’t come across as excuse making, or serve to draw attention to a problem the adcom might not have even noticed or cared about before.
+Instead, I asked my recommenders to address my withdrawals in their letters, taking extra care to mention that I’m actually a responsible person and could be trusted to stick with the degree.

 Let’s part on this note: I worry about the statement of purpose.
 I worry because a surprising number of people pay for help with this part, or get extensive aid from their professors.
 I worry because there are those who can’t pay, and, frankly, not all professors choose to aid the right students.

-This post is for people who don’t have a ton of cash and haven’t lucked into help with the statement through other channels, or who don’t feel empowered to ask their professors for any reason.
+If you don’t have a ton of cash and haven’t lucked into help with the statement through other channels, or don’t feel empowered to ask professors for any reason, then know this: your time will come.
+Your work is still valid and valuable.
 I hope some of what I’ve written here is useful to you.